Policies and my WorldView

 Where we build housing determines how people get around — and how much they spend

-Car-optional transportation supports walkable, connected communities, especially the “missing middle” housing families need
+Car-optional transportation supports walkable, connected communities, especially the “missing middle” housing that families need

 Housing near transit and safe bike routes lowers costs and strengthens neighborhoods